feathersjs/feathers/docs/api/schema/typebox.md

 In addition to JSON schema types, TypeBox provides several extended types that allow for the composition of `function` and `constructor` types.
 These additional types are not valid JSON Schema and will not validate using typical JSON Schema validation.
 However, these types can be used to frame JSON schema and describe callable interfaces that may receive JSON validated data.
 These types are as follows.

+#### Extended Configuration

+Utilities in this section require updating `src/schemas/validators.ts` to the [Extended Ajv Configuration](https://github.com/sinclairzx81/typebox#ajv) shown in the Typebox documentation.

 #### Constructor

 Verifies that the value is a constructor with typed arguments and return value.
+Requires [Extended Ajv Configuration](#extended-configuration).

 ```js
 const T = Type.Constructor([